xlwings/xlwings/docs/remote_interpreter.rst

 This feature requires xlwings :bdg-secondary:`PRO` and at least v0.27.0.

 Instead of installing Python on each end-user's machine, you can work with a remote Python interpreter.
 This works the same as a web application, but uses your spreadsheet as the frontend instead of a web page in a browser.
 A remote interpreter doesn't just work with the Desktop versions of Excel on Windows and macOS but additionally supports Google Sheets and Excel on the web for a full cloud experience.
-The remote interpreter runs everywhere where Python runs, including Linux, Docker and WSL (Windows Subsystem for Linux) and can by run locally or deployed to a (serverless) cloud service or an on-premise server.
+The remote interpreter runs everywhere where Python runs, including Linux, Docker and WSL (Windows Subsystem for Linux) and can be run on your local machine or deployed to a (serverless) cloud service or an on-premise server.

 .. important:: This feature currently only covers parts of the RunPython API (UDFs are not yet supported).
 See also :ref:`Limitations` and :ref:`Roadmap`.